-Try to recall any of the movies or shows you watched recently that had a break in or two in it.
-What was one of the most common ways they disabled the security system?
-Wasn’t it by simply snipping a wire or two?
 In fact, the wire cutting scene can become quite intense especially if the thief cannot decide which wire to cut (The blue one!
 No, the red one!).
-Snipping any wiring they think is connected to the home security is the burglars’ favorite method when breaking in a secure home. .
-Don’t let these thieves in by installing a wireless home security system like Honeywell Security Alarm Systems.
+Snipping any wiring they think is connected to the home security system is the burglars’ favorite method — in real life and the movies — when breaking in a secure home.
+Don’t let these thieves in by installing a home security system.

 Sometimes it can be unavoidable to leave the home empty until late at night.
-And your home will be at its most vulnerable during this time as not only will it look dark and spooky, but its destituteness will have thieves crawling through your home in no time.
-An easy way to solve this problem is by installing timed lights.
+And an unlit home may look inviting to potential thieves who assume it’s empty and don’t want to get caught.
+An easy way to solve this problem is by installing light timers.
 These lights will switch on at your programmed time, allowing certain rooms in your home to be filled with brightness.
 This system will definitely ward off any thief who wants to break into your home.